karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/pages/schema-conception-notes.md

 - **lud_plugin_option**: the plugin options.
 Third-party plugins can use this table to add their own (user related) options.
     - id: aik
     - category: str 128.
 The category of the option.
 The following naming convention must be applied:
-        - categoryName: $pluginName.$categoryName
+        - categoryName: $pluginName.$pluginCategoryName

             With:
             - $pluginName: the name of the plugin
-            - $categoryName: the name of the category inside the plugin context
+            - $pluginCategoryName: the name of the category inside the plugin context

     - name: str 64.
 The name of the option, inside the context of the plugin's category.
     - value: str 512.
 The value for this option.